No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

-A merchant cash advance works by advancing a portion of your future daily debit and/or credit card sales in a lump sum to you.
-Unlike most business loans where instead of a fixed term and monthly instalment, a percentage of your card sales are released to the Financing Partner until the lump sum has been paid back.
+Unlike most business loans where there is a fixed term or tenure and monthly instalment, a percentage of your card sales are released to the Financing Partner until the lump sum has been paid back.

 The mutually agreed-upon percentage is called a “holdback” or “retrieval rate” and the “lender” will prepare a letter for you to sign and inform the card processor to process it.